UP-RS-ESP/vacon.github.io/_posts/2021-06-16-GRACE-AndyaraCallegare.md

 Since precipitation is an important component in hydrological and climate change studies (Jia et al., 2020) and anomalies of GRACE TWS have a close relationship with precipitation, Abelen et. al, 2015 concluded that it tends to be shifted by a few months in the La Plata Basin.
 It is expected to see a relationship between strong ENSO events, both positive and negative, reflected in TWS.
 This internship seeks out to give insight into the following questions:

-- **What are the seasonal patterns of TWS?**
+- *What are the seasonal patterns of TWS?*

-- **Can GRACE TWS be fit into a simple sine model?**
+- *Can GRACE TWS be fit into a simple sine model?*

-- **Is there a relationship between ENSO and TWS?**
+- *Is there a relationship between ENSO and TWS?*

-### This internship was supervised by Prof. Dr. Bodo Bookhagen and Dr. Taylor Smith.
+**This internship was supervised by Prof. Dr. Bodo Bookhagen and Dr. Taylor Smith.**

 # ONI

 The Oceanic Niño Index (ONI) is NOAA's primary indicator for monitoring El Niño and La Niña, which are opposite phases of the climate pattern called the El Niño-Southern Oscillation, or “ENSO” for short.
 NOAA considers El Niño conditions to be present when the Oceanic Niño Index is +0.5 or higher, indicating the east-central tropical Pacific is significantly warmer than usual.
 La Niña conditions exist when the Oceanic Niño Index is -0.5 or lower, indicating the region is cooler than usual.
-The dataset is available at https://www.cpc.ncep.noaa.gov/data/indices/oni.ascii.txt
+The data set is available at [https://www.cpc.ncep.noaa.gov/data/indices/oni.ascii.txt](https://www.cpc.ncep.noaa.gov/data/indices/oni.ascii.txt).

 The ONI tracks the running 3-month average sea surface temperatures in the east-central tropical Pacific between 120°-170°W. This area is called the Niño 3.4 region, and its shown in Figure 3.